 Organizing these groups can be as informal as two families taking turns walking their students to school or as structured as a route with meeting points, a timetable, and a regularly rotated schedule of trained volunteers.

-DPS works with community partner, Bike Durham, to deliver a series of classes for elementary students to learn and practice safe biking and walking skills.
-This program helps build confidence, promotes critical thinking and responsibility, and encourages students and families to consider active transportation from a young age.
-More than 15 DPS Elementary Schools have received this programming at least once.
-Twelve schools are scheduled to participate in these safety classes during the 2024-25 school year.
+DPS works with community partner, Bike Durham, to deliver a series of classes for elementary students to learn and practice safe biking and pedestrian skills.
+These programs help build confidence, promotes critical thinking and responsibility, and encourages students and families to consider active transportation from a young age.
+Over fifteen DPS Elementary Schools have received these programs at least once.

-The walking safety portion of the program is designed to be turn-key for educators or community partners who want to offer the two-class sequence on their own schedule.
-DPS and Bike Durham Educators are also available to teach the classes.
+The pedestrian safety program is designed to be turn-key for educators or community partners who want to offer the two-class sequence on their own schedule.
+The DPS Safe Routes to School team and Bike Durham Educators are also available to teach the classes.

 Planning and Infrastructure